BGP Origin-AS Diversion Report

 automatically downgrade RPKI-valid / IRR-authorized announcements.

-๐ Premium brief โ request full access
+๐ Premium brief โ full access